publiccodenet/blog/_posts/2019-05-22-still-to-do.md

 date: 2019-05-23
 author: elena
 type: posts
 excerpt: There's always lots to get ready when setting up a new blog.
-Here we discuss what we've done, still need to do, and (most importantly!) what we're learning along the way.
+Here we discuss what we've done, what we still need to do, and (most importantly!) what we're learning along the way.
 ---

 # To do and outstanding questions!